sjhoeksma/docs4it/_framework/01-01-finance.md

 ---

-title:  Cloud Finance
+title:  Finance
 date:   2018-01-01 08:30:56
 category: Strategy
 tags:
 - strategy
-- cloud
 - process
-introduction: Addresses the organization’s capability to plan, allocate, and manage the budget for IT expenses given changes introduced with the cloud services consumption model.
+introduction: Addresses the organisation capability to plan, allocate, and manage the budget for IT expenses given changes introduced with a services consumption model.
 ---

 {{ page.introduction }}